Amit-45/myconnectglo/README.md

 My Connect Glo is a web application developed using Java servlet technology.
 It provides a platform for users to create, share, and discuss various topics.
-T he project incorporates Java servlets, JDBC for database connectivity, JSP for dynamic web content, and HTML/CSS with Bootstrap for the frontend.
+The project incorporates Java servlets, JDBC for database connectivity, JSP for dynamic web content, and HTML/CSS with Bootstrap for the frontend.

 ## Features